EuroProofNet/europroofnet.github.io/_pages/WG1/Jul2023/meeting.md

 **Programme:** Working in small groups on the development of tools for generating, handling or transforming Dedukti files.

 **Cost:** The cost of accommodation and meals is 150 euros/day/person.
-EuroProofNet can reimburse a limited number of people only.
+EuroProofNet can reimburse to a limited number of people the transport + a daily allowance for the accommodation and meals for a number of participants with the following priorities: contribution to EuroProofNet objectives and deliverables, people from COST inclusiveness target countries, young researchers, under-represented genders.
 Check [eligibility rules](https://europroofnet.github.io/eligibility/) and [reimbursement rules](https://europroofnet.github.io/reimbursement-rules/) to get more details.

 **Registration and funding application:** Deadline: 14 May 2023.
 The number of participants is limited.
 If you want to participate, apply to [EuroProofNet](https://e-services.cost.eu/action/CA20111/working-groups/apply) if not already done, and fill in the following [application form](https://docs.google.com/forms/d/1KEZo__fy0CcH3cbuwQvWjYjqeX1SlDe4lRrAyVv72tw/prefill).
 Applicants will be notified by May 18.